The homotopy limit problem and the cellular Picard group of Hermitian $K$-theory: Some descent theory

 For applications to the Picard group, it is easiest to work with the subcategory of cellular objects in $\Mod(\A)$.
-In order to ensure that $\B$ is in this category, we assume that $\B$ is in the thick subcategory generated by $\A$ (in the category $\Mod(\A)$), which also implies that $\B$ is a dualizable $\A$-module.
+In order to ensure that $\B$ is in this category, we assume that $\B$ is in the thick subcategory generated by $\A$ and its bigraded suspensions (in the category $\Mod(\A)$), which also implies that $\B$ is a dualizable $\A$-module.